jhpyle/docassemble/_docs/objects.md

 and also determines whether the object should be encrypted by default.
 For a storage object `mystore`, you can set `mystore.base` to:

 * `'user'` - The prefix will be based on the user's ID.
 (If the user is not logged in, but then registers, the key will be automatically re-assigned to the logged-in user's ID.)
 By default, the objects will be encrypted.
 * `'interview'` - The prefix will be based on the interview name (e.g., `docassemble.demo:data/questions/questions.yml`).
 By default, the objects will not be encrypted.
+Using `'interview'` as the prefix can be helpful if users on your server use interviews created by multiple interview developers.
+It will avoid a situation where, for example, two developers both use `'prefs'` as the key for a common data store, and there are conflicts between the way that the objects are used.
 * `'global'` - Effectively, this means there is no prefix.
 From any interview on your server, regardless of who the user is, calling `mystore.get('fruit')` will retrieve the same object.